Cotiloo/ChessEngine---BlueWhale/README.md

 ## Contributing

-I Currently Do NOT Accept Contributions to This Project as It is a Hobby , But if You Want to Experiment With This Bot Feel Free to Fork it
+I Do Not Accept Editing Requests For This Repo as It is a Copy of [Stockfish](https://github.com/official-stockfish/Stockfish) and [Fairy-Stockfish](https://github.com/fairy-stockfish/Fairy-Stockfish) so There isnt Anything to Edit.
+But If You Really Want to Help on a Project You Could Help me Here [New Chess Engine Project](https://github.com/Cotiloo/BlueWhaleEngine)
+**Note That I do not Work on This Project Anymore so Your Request Might Not be Accepted**